Family-Owned Ramen Shop Uses Pixel for Success - Google Store

 “Good ramen takes time, and Pixel helps us make the most of it,” Maxwell says.

 With pots of broth bubbling, fryers sizzling, and knives chopping, the kitchen’s hum can turn to a roar.
-But thanks to Clear Calling on her Pixel, which is designed to reduce background noise in loud environments, Annie says that “in our noisy kitchen, I can take important calls without worrying about missing any details.”2
+But thanks to Clear Calling on her Pixel, which is designed to reduce background noise in loud environments, Annie says that “in our noisy kitchen, I can take important calls without worrying about missing any details.”

 And those details can be critical, whether it’s a vendor calling about a late delivery or an upcoming diner communicating a food allergy.
-English is a second language for Annie, and with the help of Pixel’s Live Caption feature, she’s easily able to get every detail of her calls.
+English is a second language for Annie, and with the help of Pixel’s

-When the din of the dinner rush gets extra loud, Maxwell pops in his Pixel Buds Pro and turns on Transparency mode, which lets you hear outside sounds in real time so you can be more aware of your surroundings.
+and turns on Transparency mode, which lets you hear outside sounds in real time so you can be more aware of your surroundings.

 “With Transparency mode, I can rock to my playlist while remaining aware of everything going on in the kitchen,” he says.